INTENS-FI/intens/doc/rest-api.md

 ### `jobs/`

-- GET returns list of defined jobs (names only, `?status=true` to return also statuses).  `?only=id1,id2,...` restricts output to the listed job ids.
+- GET returns the list of defined job ids.
+With `?status=true` returns also statuses as a JSON object with ids as keys (converted to strings).  `?only=id1,id2,...` restricts output to the listed job ids.
 It is not an error if some of the listed jobs do not exist: such ids are simply omitted from the output.
 - POST defines a new job, returns `201 Created` with `Location` header and *id* in body.
 Request content is input values.
 They are merged